Concussion (2015 film): Development

 Ridley Scott's idea of an NFL concussion film was inspired by Dr. Bennett Omalu's study about former NFL stars Junior Seau and Dave Duerson, both of whom committed suicide after suffering from chronic traumatic encephalopathy (CTE).
 Scott was set to direct after his film Exodus: Gods and Kings, while he and Facio were looking for an A-list writer.
 In November and December 2013, two more NFL concussion films were in development, first Game Time Decision with writer/director and former NFL training camp attendee wide receiver Matthew A. Cherry and actor Isaiah Washington, and another film League of Denial with producers Walter Parkes and Laurie MacDonald.
 Landesman had based his script on the 2009 GQ article Game Brain by Jeanne Marie Laskas.

 Will Smith entered negotiations to star in the film in June 2014.
 Smith was officially cast by the next month, when Alec Baldwin entered talks to join.
 In the months leading up to the start of production, Albert Brooks, Gugu Mbatha-Raw, Luke Wilson, Bitsie Tulloch and Adewale Akinnuoye-Agbaje would be announced as added to the cast.
+Smith met with Omalu, who was still the current chief medical examiner of San Joaquin County at the time.

 It received $14.3 million in film tax credits from Pennsylvania.